-When checking your teeth for cavities, our doctors use the latest technology, the DIAGNOdent laser.
+When checking your teeth for cavities, Dr. Rotroff and Dr. Wasselle use the latest technology, the DIAGNOdent™ laser.
 It’s quick, accurate, and painless.
-We hold the laser over teeth that we suspect have decayed and read a number on an attached computer screen which tells the doctors whether decay is present.
+Our doctors hold the laser over teeth that they suspect have decayed and reads a number on an attached computer screen which tells her whether decay is present.

 Only the hygienist can remove calculus, which is why it’s so important to schedule regular cleanings.
 When needed, your hygienist also scrapes the plaque and bacteria buildup around your teeth and gums with a hand scaler.
 Your hygienist may apply a fluoride treatment at the end of your appointment if decay is an issue.